datumorphism/datumorphism.github.io/content/til/misc/vscode-on-mac-do-not-repeat.md

 - misc
 tags:
 - 'VSCode'
-excerpt: Enable your key repeat in vscode on mac
+summary: Enable your key repeat in vscode on mac
 ---

 1. Long press keys do not repeat.
 ENABLE REPEAT on Mac: `defaults write com.microsoft.VSCode ApplePressAndHoldEnabled -bool false`